mohamedi01/ee109/lab2/lab2-part6.md

 * Based on the parallelizaion factors you added, how does this improve performance?
 (In the ``PostExecution.html``, you need to find the corresponding controller blocks that you parallelized.)
 For each controller you parallelized, report the number of cycles before and after you added the parallelization factor.

 This improves performance by a factor of nearly 10.
-Before parallelizing (lab2part5gemm), the code had 302291 total cycles, 1 total iters; after parallelizing (lab2part6gemm), the code had 36112 total cycles, 1 total iters.
+Before parallelizing (lab2part5gemm), the code had 302291 total cycles, 1 total iters for the accel portion; after parallelizing (lab2part6gemm), the code had 36112 total cycles, 1 total iters for the accel portion.